 The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing in September 2022.

-The application procedure is described on the School website.
-For further inquiries please contact Dr Charalampos Markakis at [Email Address Removed].
-This project is eligible for full funding, including support for 3.5 years’ study, additional funds for conference and research visits and funding for relevant IT needs.
-Applicants interested in the full funding will have to participate in a highly competitive selection process.
+The application procedure is described on the School webpage: www.qmul.ac.uk/maths/postgraduate/postgraduate-research/application-process/.
+For further inquiries please contact [Email Address Removed].
+This project is eligible for full funding through QMUL Principal's Postgraduate Research Studentships.
+Studentships will cover tuition fees, and a stipend at standard rates for 3-3.5 years, additional funds for conference and research visits and funding for relevant IT needs.
+Applicants will have to participate in a highly competitive selection process.
+The School of Mathematical Sciences is committed to the equality of opportunities and to advancing women’s careers.
+As holders of a Bronze Athena SWAN award we offer family friendly benefits and support part-time study.